: Joe Dunn (updated 2017).

 The Pancreas, Insulin, Glucagon and Cholesterol

 In addition to Insulin, the pancreas also produces and secretes Glucagon which is a hormone made in the alpha cells of the pancreas.
 Glucagon assists in the breakdown of Glycogen (stored sugar) to Glucose when blood sugar levels fall, to prevent the blood sugar from falling too low (Hypoglycaemia).
+That's what a Hypo is !
 In other words it raises the level of Glucose in the blood to meet energy needs.
 Glucagon also breaks down the previously stored Fat (the spare tyre around your waist) to provide energy.

 Glucose (blood sugar) is the body's main fuel and all carbohydrates absorbed by the body are eventually converted to Glucose.
 Think of a Carbohydrate in terms of how much of a rise in Glucose it causes.
 Foods high in sugar may give an instant energy 'rush', but they also trigger the pancreas to secrete Insulin and the brain to release Seratonin, which is a substance that produces a feeling of 'appetite satisfaction' and which prepares the body for sleep.

 The rise in Glucose following Carbohydrate consumption is commensurate with the type of carbohydrate eaten.
 In a normal body, the subsequent release of Insulin will lower the level of Glucose back to where it should be; by directing cells to utilize the Glucose.
 Glucose is either used immediately to provide energy, or it is stored in the form of a complex form of Glucose called Glycogen that is held in the liver and in muscle to be utilized later to meet energy needs.
 Any excessive Glucose in the system is stored as Fat.